Installation on Google Cloud Platform via GKE

 - Documentation: https://helm.sh/docs/intro/quickstart/

-Step 2 - GCP Network settings and CAST Imaging installation
+Step 2 - Prepare and run the CAST Imaging installation

 - Review and adjust the parameter values in the